How high-tech breast pumps help new mothers reclaim their time

 Founded in 1984, Lansinoh launched the first Bluetooth-enabled breast pump last year.
 Called the Smartpump, it connects with the Lansinoh Baby app to help women track their pumping sessions.
 It also has a rotary motor, which is quieter and gives users more control over the suction and style of pumping.

 “We heard from mothers who said they wanted more ability to track.
-It was hugely important for them to track what their baby eats and how much breastmilk they can leave for their baby when they are apart,” says Gina Ciagne, vice president of healthcare and media relations at Lansinoh.
+It was hugely important for them to track what their baby eats and how much breast milk they can leave for their baby when they are apart,” says Gina Ciagne, vice president of healthcare and media relations at Lansinoh.

 Started in 1961, Medela is one of the oldest and largest makers of breast pumps in the world.
 It started selling the Sonata, its first Bluetooth-enabled breast pump, at the end of last year.
 It is also the company’s quietest pump (Medela sent me one to test out and I can confirm that its noise level is a huge improvement over most breast pumps).